By using this site, you agree to the Privacy Policy and Terms of Use.

 Concerned about soy?
 You may want to reconsider; more research supports the use of non-GMO soy than studies that oppose the use of it.
 The few studies that gave soy its bad reputation were very small studies and didn’t include extensive, long-term data.
 Other studies show that soy has been found to reduce high-cholesterol, along with lower the risk of cancer.

-See also 15 Vegan Recipes That Feature Green Tea or Matcha – One Green Planet
+See also Green Tea Soba Noodles With Roasted Vegetables and Herbs [Vegan] – One Green Planet

 Edamame Nutrition Stats: